-For some time, school-to-work transition has been taking place in a less straightforward fashion as had been the case for previous generations of school leavers (Raab 1996, Bowers, Sonnet & Bardone 2000, OECD 2000, Solga & Trappe 2000, Troltsch & László 2000, Schoon & Silbereisen 2009).
+For some time now, school-to-work transitions have been taking place in a less straightforward fashion than had been the case for previous generations of school leavers (Raab 1996, Bowers, Sonnet & Bardone 2000, OECD 2000, Solga & Trappe 2000, Troltsch & László 2000, Schoon & Silbereisen 2009).
 Nowadays, the first step into vocational education and training (VET) is often characterised by makeshift decisions, delays and detours (Bernath, Wirthensohn & Löhrer 1989, Sheldon 1995, Galley & Meyer 1999, Donati 1999, Meyer, Stalder & Matter 2003, Beicht et al. 2008).

-Prospective longitudinal transition surveys that take into account all types of transitions from school to adult life are rare even at international level.
+Prospective longitudinal transition surveys that take into account all types of transitions from school to adult life are rare even at the international level.
 Existing surveys are either restricted to specific groups of youths or regions, or they limit themselves to very specific research questions/dimensions (Kristen et al. 2005, Fend et al. 2009, Schoon & Silbereisen 2009).
-Moreover, it is difficult to compare Switzerland's transition system internationally, as the country's most common form of VET is similarly widespread only in few countries such as Germany and Austria.
-TREE for the first time in Switzerland has carried out a panel survey that is representative for an entire national school leavers cohort.
+Moreover, it is difficult to compare Switzerland's transition system internationally, as the country's most common form of VET is similarly widespread only in a few countries such as Germany and Austria4.
+For the first time in Switzerland, TREE provides panel survey data which are representative of entire national school leavers' cohorts.

-TREE results so far clearly confirm the trend also observed internationally of delayed and discontinuous transitional pathways.
-Only slightly more than half of the school leavers cohort of 2000 surveyed by TREE had managed to enter and pass through (certifying) upper secondary education and training without experiencing any delays and interruptions (BFS/TREE 2003, Keller, Hupka & Meyer 2010).
-Accordingly, the number of youths graduating from upper secondary level education has increased at a substantially slower pace than expected.
-Further TREE analyses show that transitions from upper secondary (VET) education and training to the labour market are also marked by considerable discontinuities (Meyer 2005; Stalder, Meyer, & Hupka, 2008, Bergman et al. 2011).
-Such analyses exemplify the merits of the TREE data based on a survey design that adequately reflects the dynamics of all types of transitions, including those not accounted for in official statistics (i.e. youths in intermediate, non-education activities or work placements, or who are not economically active, or unemployed and not registered as such, etc.).
-Owing to rich data on the context conditions of these dynamic processes (see the section "Instruments and measures", p.14), TREE data is not only able to describe the pathways in question, but also to provide information on the factors at work in determining a given (critical) event or pathway.
+The TREE results so far clearly confirm the trend of delayed and discontinuous transitional pathways that has also been observed internationally.
+Only slightly more than half of the school leavers cohort of 2000 surveyed by TREE had managed to enter and pass through (certifying) upper secondary education and training without experiencing delays and interruptions of any kind (BFS/TREE 2003, Keller, Hupka & Meyer 2010).
+Accordingly, the number of youths graduating from upper secondary education has increased at a substantially slower pace than expected.
+Further TREE analyses show that transitions from upper secondary (VET) education and training to the labour market are strongly graded and marked by considerable discontinuities (Meyer 2005; Stalder, Meyer, & Hupka, 2008, Bergman et al. 2011).
+Furthermore, transition patterns seem to vary markedly by linguistic region.
+Among VET graduates, inter-firm mobility is relatively high (>50%), while mobility between occupations remains low (>10%) (Müller & Schweri 2015).
+Overall, approximately two-thirds of the cohort has completed the transition to the labour market within ten years after leaving compulsory school.
+One-guarter of the cohort is still enrolled in tertiary education at that point, which demonstrates to what extent school-to-work transitions tend to extend far into young adult age today.
+The findings also underscore that the TREE results have to be interpreted as "intermediary" despite the fact that the cohort members have been observed over a period of no less than 10 years.
+Such analyses exemplify the merits of the TREE data based on a survey design that adequately reflects the dynamics of all types of transitions, including those not accounted for in official statistics (e.g., youths in intermediate, non-educational activities or work placements, or who are not economically active, or unemployed and not registered as such etc.).
+Because of its rich data on the context conditions of these dynamic processes (see the section on Instruments and measures, p.
+15), TREE is not only able to describe the pathways in question but also to provide information on the factors at work in determining a given (critical) event or pathway.

-&lt;sup>1 A two-track VET system is common in these countries, where on-the-job training is supplemented by vocational curricula taught at cooperating public schools.
+4 A two-track VET system is common in these countries where on-the-job training is supplemented by vocational curricula taught at cooperating public schools.